ZukicT/ABC-Budgeting/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ✨ Feature Request
-about: Suggest a new feature or enhancement for Money Manager
+about: Suggest a new feature or enhancement for Nuvio
 title: '[FEATURE] '
 labels: ['enhancement', 'needs-review']
 assignees: ''